slasten3826/processlang/docs/SYNTAX_eng.md

 **Conventions:**
 - Use snake_case for multi-word identifiers
-- Both Cyrillic and Latin scripts are valid
+- Cyrillic and Latin are equal
-- Spaces are allowed: `"fixed categories"`
+- Spaces allowed: `"fixed categories"`

 ### List